nasa-gibs/worldview/config/default/common/config/metadata/layers/vectorflowtest1/vft1.md

-Vector Flow Test 1 layer is used for development purposes only.
+ascat layer is used for development purposes only.

 References: TBD